 How do you make spaghetti sauce thicker?

-This sauce becomes so thick and hearty by using an immersion blender to blend it to your desired thickness, then it cooks a little longer to deepen all of those wonderful flavors!
+This sauce becomes so thick and hearty by using an immersion blender to blend it to your desired thickness.
+Then it cooks a little longer to deepen all those wonderful flavors!

-This sauce is so rich and flavorful because it has slow-cooked meats, a ton of earthy vegetables, and the savory herbs.
+This sauce is so rich and flavorful because it has slow-cooked meats, a ton of earthy vegetables, and savory herbs, and cooking it all day in the slow cooker helps those flavors to really meld together.

 Can you put balsamic vinegar in spaghetti sauce?

-Some recipes might call for this.
-I prefer not to put in the sauce recipe.
-Of course, it could always be used as a condiment for an extra kick.
+Some spaghetti sauce recipes might call for this, but I prefer not to put it in the sauce recipe.
+Of course, it could always be used as a condiment when serving for an extra kick.

 - Homemade Tomato Sauce